NikolaMilinkovic/rock-paper-scissors/README.md

 # Rock-paper-scissors
-A small JS introductory project made during the completion of Odin Project
+A small JS introductory project made during the completion of Odin Project.
+I do not own any of the images used in the project, all right go to their respective owners.
+This is just a personal practice project.